cartesi/rollups-examples/biometrics/README.md

 $ ROLLUP_HTTP_SERVER_URL="http://127.0.0.1:5004" python3 biometrics.py
 ```

-This will run the m2cgen server and send the corresponding notices to port `5004`.
+This will run the biometrics server and send the corresponding notices to port `5004`.

 The final command, which effectively starts the server, can also be configured in an IDE to allow interactive debugging using features like breakpoints.
 You can also use a tool like [entr](https://eradman.com/entrproject/) to restart it automatically when the code changes.
 For example: